md-zaman/aws/notes.md

 c.
 Can have duplicate msgs (at least once delivery, occasionally)
 d.
 Can have out of order msgs

 Ref. slide in this same directory.
-Time is short
+Time is short.
+Page number 382